 2. Cloud integration

-Microsoft has always positioned SQL Server 2014 as a hybrid cloud platform, which means SQL Server databases are easier to integrate with Windows Azure.
+has always positioned SQL Server 2014 as a hybrid cloud platform, which means SQL Server databases are easier to integrate with Windows Azure.
 For example, starting with SQL Server 2012 Cumulative Update 2, you will be able to back up databases to the Windows Azure BLOB storage service.
-SQL Server 2014 introduces the concept of Smart Backups, where SQL Server will automatically decide whether to perform a full or differential backup, and when.
+SQL Server 2014 introduces the concept of Smart Backu, where SQL Server will automatically decide whether to perform a full or differential backup, and when.
 SQL Server 2014 also allows data and log files from on-premises databases to be stored on Azure Storage.
-In addition, SQL Server Management Studio provides a deployment wizard that helps you easily migrate your existing on-premises databases to Azure virtual machines.
+In addition, SQL Server Management Studio provides a deployment wizard that hel you easily migrate your existing on-premises databases to Azure virtual machines.

 SQL Server 2014 also adds a feature that allows Azure virtual machines to be used as an Always On Availability Group replica.
-The Availability Groups feature, originally introduced in SQL Server 2012, provides failback services that support highly available databases.
+The Availability Grou feature, originally introduced in SQL Server 2012, provides failback services that support highly available databases.
 It consists of 1 primary replica and 1~4 secondary replicas (SQL Server 2014 increased to 8).
 The primary replica can run one or more databases; A secondary replica contains multiple database copies.
-Windows Azure infrastructure services support the use of availability groups in Azure virtual machines running SQL Server.
+Windows Azure infrastructure services support the use of availability grou in Azure virtual machines running SQL Server.
 This means that you use a virtual machine as a secondary replica and then support automatic failback.

 SQL Server utility objects